poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_subsystem_create-transport.md

 ### Options

 ```
-  -c, --buf-cache-size int   The number of shared buffers to reserve for each poll group (default : 64).
+  -c, --buf-cache-size int32   The number of shared buffers to reserve for each poll group (default : 64).
   -h, --help                   help for create-transport
-      --num-shared-buf int   The number of pooled data buffers available to the transport.
+      --num-shared-buf int32   The number of pooled data buffers available to the transport.
   -t, --trtype string          Transport type (ex.
 TCP).
 ```

 ### Options inherited from parent commands